al1brn/geonodes/4d/setup.md

 ## Face orientation

-The projection computes how the face is oriented and stores the result
+The projection computes how the faces are oriented and stores the result in the named attribute `orientation`.